kteender/kteender.github.io/about.md

 I'm a performance artist and CG technology expert.
 I do divination and animation.

 Indigo Coyle is a stage name.
 I picked it when I began offering an intuitive entertainment service.
 The name is inspired by the title of Douglas Hofstadter's text on recursion and conciousness, *I Am a Strange Loop*.
 To keep communication simple, I typically go by Indigo.
+I take the intuitive side of my work seriously.

 I'm based in Los Angeles.
 I graduated from Carnegie Mellon University.
 Get in touch via <a href="mailto:contact@ktcg.art?subject=contact from KTCG ART">contact@ktcg.art</a>.
 I'm on <a href="https://www.linkedin.com/in/katie-t-a5075a156/">LinkedIn</a>.
 I designed and coded this site myself.
 <!--